Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/020-NamingAndDoc.md

 The block's name and description are also provided in ApamaDoc comments, before the event definition of the block.
 In the block's ApamaDoc comment, the supported extended tags include:

 * `@$blockCategory <Category>` - identifies the category in the model editor's palette in which the block should appear.
+See "Allowed categories" for more information.
 * `@$derivedName` - provides a name which can include a parameter value by using `${parameterId}` or `$parameterId`.
 Use `$$` for a literal dollar sign.
 * `@$titleIsDerived` - if set and true, use the derived name in the block parameters dialog as well; typically only set for input/output blocks.